Warrington Arpley railway station

 Warrington Arpley railway station was a station located on the south side of Wilson Patten Street, Warrington, England at the junction of St Helens Railway and Warrington and Stockport Railway.
-It opened on 1 May 1854; and it closed to passengers on 5 September 1958.
+It opened on 1 May 1854 replacing Warrington Wilderspool.
 Both railways were absorbed by the LNWR.
+It closed to passengers on 15 September 1958.
 The station was on the southmost Liverpool to Manchester line.